 Data is an increasingly important element in a wide array of disciplinary, scholarly, and professional communications.
 Data and spatial literacy is growing as an important as skill that will support effective problem-solving, innovation, collaboration, and other activities for faculty and students.

 The Data Services program revolves around the discovery, exploration, creation, and sharing of data via technology, consultation, collaboration, and pedagogy in support of Cal Poly’s mission, programs of learning, and research.
+Help from Data & GIS specialist Russ White or highly trained student peer consultants can be found on the 1st floor of Kennedy library, at the Data & GIS desk in room 111 at the end of Hub24.
+Learn more at the Data Services Research Guide.

 GIS (Geographic Information Systems) is a type of software that helps people think spatially and approach problems from a geographic perspective.
 Spatial data reveals patterns, illustrates problems, and shows connections that are not otherwise evident.
 It can be used in business, history, environmental science, agriculture, civil engineering, architecture and many other areas of study.